h-muhammed/braincraft_img_classifier/README.md

 ```
 pip install -r requirement.txt
 ```
-Finally, put the detectron2 git repo in the braincraft_img_classifier folder by below cmd.
+Finally, since we utilized the detecrton2 library from Meta ai research for implementing maskrcnn and faster-rcnn then we need to put the detectron2 git repo in the braincraft_img_classifier folder by below cmd.

 ```
 git clone https://github.com/facebookresearch/detectron2.git